JuliaMath/Bessels.jl/README.md

 [![Build Status](https://github.com/heltonmc/Bessels.jl/actions/workflows/CI.yml/badge.svg?branch=master)](https://github.com/heltonmc/Bessels.jl/actions/workflows/CI.yml?query=branch%3Amaster)
 [![Coverage](https://codecov.io/gh/heltonmc/Bessels.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/heltonmc/Bessels.jl)

-A Julia implementation of Bessel's functions and modified Bessel's functions of the first and second kind.
+Numerical routines for computing Bessel functions and modified Bessel functions of the first and second kind.
+These routines are written entirely in the Julia programming language and are self contained without relying on any external dependencies.

+The goal of the library is to provide high quality numerical implementations of Bessel functions with high accuracy without comprimising on computational time.
+In general, we try to match (and often exceed) the accuracy of other open source routines such as those provided by [SpecialFunctions.jl](https://github.com/JuliaMath/SpecialFunctions.jl).
+There are instances where we don't quite match that desired accuracy (within a digit or two) but in general will provide implementations that are 5-10x faster.

-The library currently supports Bessel's function of the first and second kind for orders 0 and 1 and for any integer order for modified Bessel's functions for real arguments.
+The library currently only supports Bessel functions and modified Bessel functions of the first and second kind for negative or positive real arguments and integer and noninteger orders.
+We plan to support complex arguments in the future.
+An unexported gamma function is also provided.

 # Quick start